 Nye Jones is a freelance opinion and features writer specialising in housing, homelessness, social policy and drug addiction.
 He has reported extensively on grassroots housing activism, regeneration and homelessness in London and beyond.
 If you are a campaign/community fighting back against forces of gentrification and regeneration he wants to hear from you.
-He has written for multiple publications including The Guardian and Left Foot Forward.
+He has written for multiple publications including The Guardian and The Independent.

 It's gentrification by any other name, helping councils to force out tenants and decimate public housing, says the freelance writer Nye Jones

 Throwing money at landlords doesn't address the causes of homelessness, says housing campaigner Nye Jones

 Imagine a world in which your identity rested solely on the type of home you lived in.
 A world in which people were defined as bedsitters, flat-sharers or one-up-one-downers, instead of a combination of complex intertwining factors like race, political beliefs, age, gender or sexuality.